-One of the grave injustices of the working world is that raises and promotions aren’t automatically awarded to smart, hardworking employees who are good at their jobs.
-As career expert Amy Odell—whom you may know as the former editor of Good@Work column, she breaks down the best way to make the case that it’s time for you to move to the next wrung of the ladder.and founding blogger of New York magazine’s The Cut—sees it, it’s much more of a numbers game than you may realize.
-In this week’s
+One of the grave injustices of the working world is that raises and promotions aren't automatically awarded to smart, hardworking employees who are good at their jobs.
+As career expert Amy Odell—whom you may know as the former editor of Cosmopolitan.com and founding blogger of New York magazine’s The Cut—sees it, it's much more of a numbers game than you may realize.
+In this week’s Good@Work column, she breaks down the best way to make the case that it's time for you to move to the next wrung of the ladder.

 I've been in my current position for two years now and I feel like I'm ready for a promotion.
 In the past few months, I've taken on more responsibilities and I've only gotten positive feedback from my boss.
 Considering annual reviews are around the corner, do you have advice on how I can make the best case that I deserve this?

 Promotions are the result of a number of factors, some of which are directly about you and some of which have nothing to do with you.
 Yes, you need to be able to handle the responsibilities that come with advancing, and you need to have earned your place there by being a hardworking employee with a professional manner.
 But no matter how amazing you are, the company needs to have the resources to promote you.
 They’ll have to allocate budget for your promotion: They’ll need to give you a raise and possibly create a position for you, if there’s not one open above you already.
 They’ll also need to be able to spend money on a search for a replacement for your current role.